N3il-kb/data_gone_dark/README.md

 They almost look the exact same!

 But it wouldn't feel right to just say more people equals more power outage.
 It could just mean that higher population areas also require more electricity and infrastructure and therefore this causes more power outages.
 But it doesn't explicitly mean that more people cause power outages.
 But remember this dataset includes even the most minute outages that could last a minute or less.
-Theses kinds of disruptions, while annoying, don't exactly deserve the same amount of attention of more destructive outages.
+These kinds of disruptions, while annoying, don't exactly deserve the same amount of attention as more destructive outages.

 Thankfully, the U.S. Department of Energy has an item called Form DOE-417, or The Electric Emergency Incident and Disturbance Report.
-Here's <!-- put hyperlink --> an example of one, and in that form, it gives certain importance to events where more than `50,000` people are affected, `300` Megawatts or more power is loss.
+Here's <!-- put hyperlink --> an example of one, and in that form, it gives certain importance to events where more than `50,000` people are affected, `300` Megawatts or more power is lost.
 Furthermore, outages with over `72` or more hours of power loss correlate to severe power outages.
 Let's save this filtered dataset under `severe`

 ###     The severe DataFrame

 Before we proceed, this DataFrame contains some interesting aggregates.
-If pivot the tables on `'us_state'` and find the mean `'outage_duration'`, and the sum of `'customers_affected'` and `'demand_loss_mw'` you will see the table below.
-It gives us a sense of scale how much more damaging an outage is once we compare it to other other occurences in its class.
+If we pivot the tables on `'us_state'` and find the mean `'outage_duration'`, and the sum of `'customers_affected'` and `'demand_loss_mw'` you will see the table below.
+It gives us a sense of scale how much more damaging an outage is once we compare it to other other occurrences in its class.

 | us_state       |   customers_affected |   demand_loss_mw |   outage_duration |
 |:---------------|---------------------:|-----------------:|------------------:|